FMuenke/hand_crafted_image_represenations/README.md

     "aggregator": "bag_of_words",                 # Define aggregation ["bag_of_words", "vlad", ...]
     "complexity": [8, 16, 32, 64, 128, 256, 512], # Define the complexity (numer of clusters) of the aggregation
     "type": ["mlp", "mlp_x"],                     # Which classifier should be used [mlp, rf, svm, ...]
-    "feature": ["hsv-hog", "gray-hog"],           # Which Features should be tested "sampling_method": "dense",                   # How to sample features "sampling_step": [16, 32],                    # Option for dense-sampling: step size "sampling_window": [16, 32],                  # Option for dense-sampling: window size
+    "feature": ["hsv-sift", "gray-sift"],         # Which Features should be tested "sampling_method": "dense",                   # How to sample features "sampling_step": [16, 32],                    # Option for dense-sampling: step size "sampling_window": [16, 32],                  # Option for dense-sampling: window size